seantiz/obsidian_egv_plugin/README.md

 This plugin is at version 1.0.0 - though it's really in beta when it comes to testing and code coverage.
 Please get in touch if you run into any bugs.

-This plugin is MIT licensed.
+This plugin is Zero BSD licensed.